RaviTeja444/health-wellness/Sindhu/Readme.md

 - On the third day, I have discussed about the comments with my team that are mentioned and updated accordingly.
 - I have updated the Excel sheet as the total cost estimate must be mentioned for whole project.
-- I have updated the image for total cost estimate.
+- I have updated the image for total cost estimate and mentioned the total cost for employees per hour as well
 - [Updated excel sheet](https://github.com/RaviTeja444/health-wellness/commit/f23651031b2f32f299719fff1d787ede6e4942dd)
 - [Updated excel sheet image](https://github.com/RaviTeja444/health-wellness/commit/62fa3296360ec276b77baec9c5057b2452b0a26c)